turbot/flowpipe-docs/docs/flowpipe-hcl/trigger/query.md

 ```

 You may define a [capture block](#capture) for each type of change that you wish to handle.
 The block label must match the CRUD operation name that you wish to handle (`insert`, `update`, or `delete`).
 When the query runs, if there are any new, updated, or missing rows it will trigger a pipeline run for the relevant `capture` operations.
-The `inserted_rows`, `updated_rows`, and `deleted_keys` attributes will contain the details about which rows were added, updated, or deleted since the last query run, and you will usually want to pass them as arguments to the pipeline.
+The `inserted_rows`, `updated_rows`, and `deleted_rows` attributes will contain the details about which rows were added, updated, or deleted since the last query run, and you will usually want to pass them as arguments to the pipeline.
 You must define at least one `capture` block in a query trigger.

 Flowpipe saves the data from the query trigger in a SQLite database so that it can determine which items are new, changed, or deleted.